mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 ### Is it possible to merge two `$user_ids`?
 We don't recommend doing this in general, as it adds complexity to your identity resolution strategy.
 Instead we recommend having a single, unchanging `$user_id` for each user and pointing all other IDs for that user to that single `$user_id`.

-### How to link identified IDs from 3rd-party systems?
+### How should I link identified IDs from 3rd-party systems?
-We recommend linking 3rd-party systems’ identified IDs by sending their value in `$device_id`:<3rd-party’s identified ID> and mapped to your main `$user_id`:<your User’s ID> in an event.
-Those 3rd-party systems can then send events independently using just `$device_id`:<3rd-party’s identified ID>.
+Attribution providers (like Appsflyer, Adjust, and Branch) use Mixpanel's SDK properly to set `$device_id` to whichever ID they use for attribution.

-When exporting cohorts to 3rd-party systems (not directly integrated with Mixpanel), Mixpanel exports `distinct_id` as either the `$user_id` (for identified users) or `$device_id` (for anonymous users).
-It is best to designate a special user property and populate it with the 3rd-party’s identifier.
-This special user property can then be selected as part of the cohort export.
+For cohort syncs out to 3rd-party systems, we recommend designating a user property with the identifier of the user in that third-party system.
+More details are in our integrations docs; for example, see our [doc on exporting cohorts to Braze](/docs/other-bits/cohort-syncs/braze#matching-mixpanel-and-braze-users).
+If those integrations are bidirectional (eg: they send events _back_ to Mixpanel), it's best to ensure that the user ID in both Mixpanel and that 3rd-party system are the same so that those events are sent to the correct user.

 ### What is the status of Mixpanel's legacy `alias` method?
 Prior to March 2020, the only way to connect users together was the `.alias()` method.
 This was very limited and was not retroactive; this meant that if a user used two devices and then logged in, you would lose activity for the user from one of the devices.